AlxndrMlk/ML_Concepts/README.md

 # Machine Learning and Informtaion Theory Concepts

-This repo contains notebooks and materials related to various machine learning and information theory concepts.
+💡 This repo contains notebooks and materials related to various machine learning and information theory concepts.

-I use these notebooks during workshops and presentations to illustrate the ideas.
+I use these notebooks during workshops and presentations to illustrate the ideas

 Feel free to reuse them, just mention the source.
 Thank you.